Surveys

 • You're gathering research data or feedback for analysis

-• You want to proactively collect information based on user behavior
+• You want to proactively collect information based on user behaviour

 • Responses are one-time data collection without follow-up actions

-• You need to analyze trends, ratings, and aggregate insights from visitor responses
+• You need to analyse trends, ratings, and aggregate insights from visitor responses

 Forms create ongoing relationships through ticketing, while surveys capture snapshot insights from visitor interactions.
 Choose based on whether you need conversational follow-up or analytical data collection.